Loray Mill strike: Strike

 On Saturday, March 30, 1929, the union held its first public meeting in Gastonia.
 Ellen Dawson, co-director of the strike and vice president of the NTWU, urged workers to stand resolute.
 The "seemingly frail" woman was in fact a "tough, experienced organizer and superb stump speaker."
 At 3 pm, Beal took a vote and the workers voted unanimously to strike.

 On April 1, 1929 1,800 mill workers from the Loray Mill walked off their jobs to protest intolerable working conditions.
 The strikers demanded a forty-hour workweek, a minimum $20 weekly wage, union recognition, and the abolition of the stretch-out system.

 In response, management evicted families from mill-owned homes.
 In an effort to retain order, Mayor Rankin asked Governor O. Max Gardner for assistance.
 He immediately sent 250 National Guard troops who arrived on April 3.
 The strike escalated throughout the month.
 Nearly 100 masked men destroyed the NTWU's headquarters on April 18, As a result, the NTWU started a tent city on the outskirts of town that was protected by armed strikers at all times.

 The situation continued throughout the next few months as the workers continued to strike despite the return to production at the Loray Mill, making their situation appear hopeless.
 On June 7, 150 workers marched to the mill to call out the night shift.
 They were attacked and dispersed by sheriff's deputies.
 Later that night, four officers including Police Chief Aderholt arrived at the tent city and demanded that the guards hand over their weapons.
 An altercation ensued and Chief Aderholt was killed.
 Two of his officers and several strikers were wounded.

 Trial

 In the aftermath, 71 strikers were arrested.
-Eight strikers and another eight members of the NTWU, including Beal and Clarence Miller, were indicted for the murder of Sheriff Alderholt.
+Eight strikers and another eight members of the NTWU, including Beal, Clarence Miller, and Sophie Melvin, were indicted for the murder of Sheriff Aderholt.
 During the trial, a juror went insane after seeing some disturbing evidence.
 As a result, the judge was forced to declare a mistrial.
 When news of the mistrial was released, a general wave of terror ran through the countryside, with the anti-strike "Committee of One Hundred" prominent in the vigilante activity.